 Indoor bouldering is, to some extent, a different arena where climbers need a healthy amount of sticky rubber plastered on top of their shoes.
-But, unless you are regularly climbing world class sets, or can’t get enough of the overhung routes, chances are the Futura toe rand will do the trick.
+But, unless you are regularly climbing world-class sets, or can’t get enough of the overhung routes, chances are the Futura toe rand will do the trick.
 So, if you’re scoffing at the fact that a pair of Futuras don’t have as much rubber as a single Butora Acro, take an afternoon for quiet reflection and decide if you really even toe hook that much.
 The answer is probably no.

-The Futura is one the the narrowest shoes La Sportiva make so naturally the toe box is pretty snug.
+The Futura is one the narrowest shoes La Sportiva makes so naturally the toe box is pretty snug.
 Compared to other popular La Sportiva shoes built for similar intended uses, the Futuras toe box feels lower volume than the Skwama. and is comparable to a Kataki or Katana Lace.
 It is worth noting, that those who have a ‘Greek foot’, where the long toe (second toe) is longer than the hallux (big toe), will struggle to make any No-Edge shoe work for their feet.

 The main nag I have with the Futura’s heel is that it can feel shallow, especially if you have aggressively downsized the shoe.
 In fact, it does work well enough, but this isn’t hugely confidence-inspiring and doesn’t give you much to work with.

-Like any shoe, there will be a break in period, both to soften up the shoe, and wear in the rubber lending you sensitivity and confidence, but this is relatively quick on the Futuras due to the thinner 3mm coating.
+Like any shoe, there will be a break-in period, both to soften up the shoe, and wear in the rubber lending you sensitivity and confidence, but this is relatively quick on the Futuras due to the thinner 3mm coating.

 The No-Edge toe design cannot be resoled, which is a problem for some climbers who don’t like to cap the lifespan of their shoe with the lifespan of their rubber.
-However, this gripe is somewhat offset by the fact that the No-Edge design, in theory, will help your rubber last longer than conventional edged designs.
+However, this gripe is somewhat offset by the fact that the No-Edge design, in theory, will help your rubber last longer than conventional-edged designs.
 But in practice, I have found that No-Edge shoes wear through just as fast as any other shoe would.
 Although rough alpine granite is a tough arena for any shoe to shine in durability-wise.
-On a sandstone, or polished limestone, conceivably I could see La Sportiva’s hopeful durability promises, might hold true.
+On sandstone or polished limestone, conceivably I could see La Sportiva’s hopeful durability promises, might hold true.

-4) Comfort and Fit
+Comfort and Fit

 However, if you really want to wear your No-Edge shoes on a long route chances are you’ll be able to get away with it providing you’re happy not to wear socks, and to keep them on at every belay.
 Removing shoes at the belay is really not as much of a hassle as many climbers like to make out.

-The Fast Lacing System on the Futura is great for getting them on and off in a hurry while still garunteeing a secure fit.
+The Fast Lacing System on the Futura is great for getting them on and off in a hurry while still guaranteeing a secure fit.
 It is identical to the Solution’s closure system – and while some climbers find that this lace can break after repeated use – with correct use really shouldn’t, and doesn’t break.

 Providing that climbers use them on the right route, the Futuras are a fantastic buy.
-They don’t quite have the edging power of a Genius, but make up for that with an arguably superior fit for most people’s feet.
+They don’t quite have the edging power of a Genius but make up for that with an arguably superior fit for most people’s feet.
 ‘The right route’ is key though, and not every route is that.
-Arguably their best virtues are wasted indoors, and you’d be better off saving yourself the cash and getting a pair of soft but resoleable velcro closure slippers like a Python or Instinct SR which will keep your toes strong enough for your outdoor only Futuras without burning that precious 3mm of specially wrapped XS Grip 2.
+Arguably their best virtues are wasted indoors, and you’d be better off saving yourself the cash and getting a pair of soft but resoleable velcro closure slippers like a Python or Instinct SR which will keep your toes strong enough for your outdoor-only Futuras without burning that precious 3mm of specially wrapped XS Grip 2.

-If you’re considering buying a pair, look at them as your sports car in the garage or your mid-life crisis affair with a co-worker, a load of fun but a bit of a waste for getting to the shops and completely inappropriate for long term companionship.
+If you’re considering buying a pair, look at them as your sports car in the garage or your mid-life crisis affair with a co-worker, a load of fun but a bit of a waste for getting to the shops and completely inappropriate for long-term companionship.
 Buy a pair (if they fit), add them to your quiver, and deploy them tactically as and when the time is right.